 What is inflammation?

-Inflammation is a healing response by the body that is stimulated by anything that causes injury to the body.
-The immune system creates inflammation when it is activated in response to foreign invaders such as viruses, bacteria, parasites, undigested food passing through a leaky gut or physical injuries such as a torn muscle, broken bone, or cut.
+Inflammation is a healing response by the body stimulated by anything that causes injury to the body.
+The immune system creates inflammation when activated in response to foreign invaders such as viruses, bacteria, parasites, undigested food passing through a leaky gut, or physical injuries such as a torn muscle, broken bone, or cut.

-Think of inflammation anytime you hear ‘itis’ on the end of any word such as arthritis, colitis, gastritis, appendicitis, etc which means inflammation to some part of the body depending on what tissue or organ is affected.
+Think of inflammation anytime you hear ‘itis’ on the end of any word, such as arthritis, colitis, gastritis, appendicitis, etc. Itis means inflammation to some part of the body depending on what tissue or organ is affected.

 Inflammation can also contribute to insulin resistance and weight gain.

-Eating antioxidant-rich foods and anti-inflammatory omega 3 fats is something you can do today to take control of your health and reduce inflammation in the body!
+Eating antioxidant-rich foods and anti-inflammatory omega-three fats is something you can do today to take control of your health and are the best foods to reduce inflammation in the body!

-Balancing fatty acids are a key component of an anti-inflammatory diet.
-Both saturated fats and the essential omega 6 fats can be converted into pro-inflammatory compounds in the body while the essential omega 3 fats are anti-inflammatory.
+Balancing fatty acids is a critical component of an anti-inflammatory diet.
+Both saturated fats and the essential omega-six fats can be converted into pro-inflammatory compounds in the body, while the essential omega-three fats are anti-inflammatory.

-The ideal ratio between omega 6 fats to omega 3 fats is 4:1 to 1:1.
-Due to the increased consumption of omega 6 oils in the western diet, the ratio between the fatty acids has been thrown out of balance.
+The ideal ratio between omega-six fats to omega-three fats is 4:1 to 1:1.
+With the increased consumption of omega-six oils in the western diet, the ratio between the fatty acids is out of balance.

-The omega 6 fats to omega 3 fats are now in the 10-25:1 ratio lending towards inflammation.
+The omega-six fats to omega-three fats are now in the 10-25:1 ratio, lending towards inflammation.

-Eating a diet low in saturated fats and omega 6 fats while focusing on eating anti-inflammatory omega 3 fats helps to restore optimal fatty acid balance.
+Eating a diet low in saturated fats and omega-six fats while focusing on eating anti-inflammatory omega-three fats helps restore optimal fatty acid balance.

-Deeply colored fruits and vegetables the cornerstone to an ant-inflammatory as they are full of vitamins, minerals, antioxidants, and phytochemicals that help to reduce inflammation and cleanse the liver.
+Deeply colored fruits and vegetables are the cornerstones to an ant-inflammatory as they are full of vitamins, minerals, antioxidants, and phytochemicals that help reduce inflammation and cleanse the liver.

-Look for a variety of colors in vegetables such as beets, carrots, broccoli, kale, cabbage, cauliflower, sweet potato, spinach, and green beans.
+Look for various colors in vegetables such as beets, carrots, broccoli, kale, cabbage, cauliflower, sweet potato, spinach, and green beans.

-Berries that are deeply pigmented such as blueberries, blackberries, cherries (and huckleberries for anyone living in the mountains of British Columbia) are very high in anti-oxidants to counter inflammation.
+Berries that are intensely pigmented, such as blueberries, blackberries, cherries (and huckleberries for anyone living in the mountains of British Columbia), are very high in antioxidants to counter inflammation.

 While plants contain traditional nutrients, the phytonutrients outnumber traditional nutrients 10,000 to 1.